 Global reach to capitalise on the value of your niche:

 It would be so valuable to see people taking advantage of the fact that we now have a new sense of a global community.
 More than ever before we have a global reach.
-You can capitalise on this to really make the most of your true value.
+You can capitalise on this to make the most of your true value.
 You might think of your business niche as locally limited in size.
-Yet it might actually be hundreds of thousands, or even millions of people on a global scale, and with everyone online, you can reach them.
+Yet it might be hundreds of thousands or even millions of people on a global scale, and with everyone online, you can reach them.

 A business that can always deliver, with or without you there:

 I am always a fan of people creating a business that can consistently deliver, with or without you there.
 If there is a lesson we can take from these last few months, especially moving forward into our new normal, it’s this: build a business that can run without you.
 So when you are there, you can focus on the Strategic Growth parts of the work.
-So that you can keep building the business mission, without getting bogged down in the day to day.
+So that you can keep building the business mission, without getting bogged down in the day today.

 Multiple revenue streams to develop resilience:

 I also want to see people building multiple revenue streams to develop resilience.
 If you’ve got all of your eggs in one basket, you will find yourself quite vulnerable.
 If that’s how you started this year, you may well be struggling right now.
 So make sure to build multiple revenue streams.
 Package up different offerings, put things together to sell in different ways, and increase your range.
-Open up so you have lots of things available, and you will suffer less when one falls down.
+Open up so you have lots of things available, and you will suffer less when one falls.

-Flexible lifestyles which foster work/life balance:
+Flexible lifestyles that foster work/life balance: